-The National Pollutant Discharge Elimination System (NPDES) is a program created under the Federal Clean Water Act, with authority over the program given to Washington State Department of Ecology (Ecology).
+The National Pollutant Discharge Elimination System (NPDES) is a program created under the Federal Clean Water Act.
+In Washington State, authority over the program is given to Washington State Department of Ecology (Ecology).
 The intent of the NPDES Program is to protect and restore water quality in waters of the State so that they can support beneficial uses, such as fishing and swimming.
-Governmental and private entities must obtain an NPDES Permit, and comply with conditions set forth in the Permit, before discharging stormwater or wastewater to waters regulated by Federal and State governments.
+Some governmental and private entities must obtain an NPDES Permit, and comply with conditions set forth in the Permit, before discharging stormwater or wastewater to waters regulated by Federal and State governments.
+The City of Mukilteo is such an entity.